PSA-TEC nearly doubles in size

 Further, said Mack, large companies eyeing the integration market want expertise in specific verticals, especially those, like health care and banking, that are showing the most interest in sophisticated systems.
 "If you're strong in health care, your business is worth more," Mack said, "Full stop.
 No doubt about it."

 On average, what is an integration business worth?
 Mack said smaller companies should expect something between .5 and .8 of annual revenues, with a premium paid for vertical specialization.
 Also, he said, "It's a pretty big deal to get close to $10 million in revenues."
 Below that, not many large companies are interested unless an integrator is highly specialized.

 "If you're doing $4 million, and you've got a competitor doing $4 million across town," he advised, "it might be better to team up to become an $8 million dollar business with a plan to get to $10 million."

 Abuzz with valuation talk, integrators then filed out for dinner and cocktails before being entertained by the PSA All-Star band, which included a number of integration professionals acquitting themselves fairly well with a number of blues standards.

-PSA-TEC 2007 continued through Friday, with a trade show attended by roughly 100 exhibitors on Thursday, and concluding with a PSA Security stockholders meeting and vendor speed-dating, where integrators were introduced to new vendors in very short intervals.
+PSA-TEC 2007 continues through Friday, concluding with a PSA Security stockholders meeting and vendor speed-dating, where integrators can be introduced to new vendors in very short intervals.